awslabs/unicornflix/documentation/Backend.md

 </pre>
 Now it is time to actually create the resources by pushing the configuration to the cloud.

-1. Run `amplify push` to create the backend video resource which is comprised of the services necessary to manage, process, and serve our videos.
+1. Run amplify push to create the backend video resource which is comprised of the services necessary to manage, process, and serve our videos.
 We'll need to answer a few questions to generate code for interacting with GraphQL from our application, which will be used later in our development.
+    * `amplify push`

 <pre>
 unicornflix $ <b>amplify push</b>